 Notes: Data are taken from the U.S. EPA, 2014.
-Emissions inventory data presented for years that allow reliable estimation of long-term trends.
-Changes shown reported for 1970-2011 include both emissions changes and methods changes.
+Changes reported for 1970-2011 include both emissions changes and methods changes.
 While the trends displayed in the figure are generally representative, actual changes from year to year could have been larger or smaller than those reported here.